-Homemade, frozen dinner kits can be the perfect solution to those nights when you don’t have time for extensive prep work, but want to avoid the drive-thru lane.
-Think of some of your favorites like tacos, fajitas, chicken stir-fry, even homemade pizza.
-Yes, you can make dinner kits of all these great suppers, and more if you think about your favorite recipes in a new way.
+Homemade, frozen dinner kits can be the perfect solution to those nights when you don’t have time for extensive prep work but want to avoid the drive-thru lane.
+Think of some of your favorites, like tacos, fajitas, chicken stir-fry, even homemade pizza.
+Yes, you can make dinner kits for all these great suppers (and more!) if you think about your favorite recipes in a new way.

 Analyze Your Dinner Repertoire: 3 Tips

 Ask yourself these questions as you consider your family’s favorite meals.

 - What items can be cooked in advance?
 Taco meat; shredded chicken, pork, or beef; sautéed or grilled meats; cooked rice; and roasted vegetables can all be prepared ahead of time and used later.

 - What items can be prepped, sliced, diced, chopped, or shredded to use later?
 Think about sliced peppers, mushrooms, and onions; shredded cheese; pizza dough; marinated meats; spice rubs; and sauces.

 - What commercial items are good to keep on hand and at the ready?
 You can easily slip a bag of tortillas or a package of pitas into the freezer next to the other components of the meal.
 In fact, when you combine all the items into one larger, zip-top freezer bag, you’ll have everything all ready to go with one quick reach into the freezer.

 I’ve made frozen meal kits with our family’s favorite meals.
 Consider stocking these kits in your freezer:

 - Homemade pizza – Package balls of dough (such as this dough), shredded cheese, and sauce along with other favorite toppings individually.
 Place all individual packages into larger zip-top freezer bags in the freezer.